 Standard mileage rate.
-The standard mileage rate for the cost of operating your car, van, pickup, or panel truck in 2008 is 50.5 cents a mile for all business miles.
+The standard mileage rate for the cost of operating your car, van, pickup, or panel truck in 2009 is 55 cents a mile for all business miles.

 Marginal production of oil and gas.
-For tax years beginning after December 31, 2007, the temporary suspension of the taxable income limit on percentage depletion from the marginal production of oil and natural gas is scheduled to expire.
+The temporary suspension of the taxable income limit on percentage depletion from the marginal production of oil and natural gas is available for tax years beginning in 2009.
 See chapter 9.